-With this milestone, the ICTINEU 3 became the 7th submarine that has been built in the European Union capable of submerging up to 1,000 meters deep with crew members in the interior.
-And it is one of the 3 operational submarines in the EU that can reach this depth.
+With this goal, the ICTINEU 3 became the 7th submersible ever built in the European Union capable of submerging up to 1,000 meters deep with crew inside.
+And it is one of the 3 operative manned submersible in the EU that can reach that depth.

-After finishing the last tests in the south of Cap Ferrat on the French Riviera, during the first day there were three dives to 30, 59 and 308 meters deep; on the second day two verification tests on the open sea at 200 and 240 meters; and on the third day a single dive of 4 hours starting at sea open in front of Cap Ferrat and down to the bottom of the canyon of Villefranche, at 1,000 meters deep.
+Once finished the last tests in the south of Cap Ferrat on the French Riviera, on the first day three dives were made up to 30, 59 and 308 meters deep; on the second day there were two verification tests on the open sea at 200 and 240 meters deep; and on the third day a 4 hours single dive starting from the open sea in front of Cap Ferrat and down to the bottom of the Villefranche canyon, at 1,000 meters deep.

-In these dives the submarine was manned by a pilot of ICTINEU Submarins, Pere Forès, and an inspector of the DNV-GL classification society.
+In these dives the craft was manned by an ICTINEU Submarins pilot, Pere Forès, and the DNV-GL classification society inspector.

-Three different areas have been explored: the vertical walls that are in the south of the Cape of Nice, the top of the Canyon of Villefranche where the observatory has a sophisticated oceanographic buoy installed, and the water column to the south from Cap Ferrat up to 400 meters deep.
+Three different areas have been explored: the vertical walls in the south of cape of Nice, the upper part of the Villefranche Canyon where the observatory has a sophisticated oceanographic buoy, and the water column in the south of Cap Ferrat up to 400 meters deep.

-In the mission a great explosion of plankton and gelatinous animals was observed; a very rich background in gorgonians was observed, which grows in size as more sunlight arrives.
-It was also possible to appreciate how the red coral is recovered, and how archaeological remains can be seen in the deep and dark areas where these remains practically remain intact and are not covered by life, but only by a slight layer of sea snow.
-Sadly, many traces of fishing gear were detected to a great extent.
+In the mission it was observed a great explosion of plankton and jelly-like animals; it was observed a very rich seabed in gorgonians, which grows in size the more sunlight reaches.
+It was also possible to appreciate how the red coral is recovered, and how archaeological remains can be seen in the deep and dark areas where these remains are practically intact and are not covered by life, but only a light coating of marine snow.
+Unfortunately, many traces of fishing gear were also detected to a great depth.